Infineon/mtb-example-psoc4-msclp-capsense-low-power/README.md

 ### Measure current at different power modes

-1. Disable the serial LED and tuner functions to measure the current used for CAPSENSE&trade; sensing in each power mode.
+1. Disable the serial LED function and tuner to measure the current used for CAPSENSE&trade; sensing in each power mode.

    Disable the `ENABLE_SPI_SERIAL_LED` and `ENABLE_TUNER` macros in *main.c* as follows: